jeremydaly/data-api-client/README.md

   transactionId: 'AQC5SRDIm...ZHXP/WORU='
 )
 ```

-### Transactions

-*Transaction support is a work in progress*

-The Data API handles transaction by generating a `transactionId` and then passing that to each query in the transaction.
-The Data API Client will support simplified workflow.

 ## Data API Limitations / Wonkiness
 The first GA release of the Data API has *a lot* of promise, unfortunately, there are still quite a few things that make it a bit wonky and may require you to implement some workarounds.
 I've outline some of my findings below.